haywalk/c-data-structures/README.md

-# c-data-structures
+# Data Structures in C

-Data structures in C.
+Some data structures implemented in C89.